wei1268/-feminism/README.md

 ## About:
-To run, compile lex.yy.c with ‘-ll’ for MacOS and ‘-lfl’ for Windows Then run the resulting executable on the file with UPL code inside.
+To run, compile lex.yy.c with ‘-ll’ for MacOS and ‘-lfl’ for Windows.
+Then run the resulting executable on the file with UPL code inside.
 ### This website shows how UPL works.
 https://gunnhacks-project.sophierong.repl.co/